Submit Your Article to The Original Source!

 - It must be original content (not published anywhere else).
 It must pass the filters at Copyscape.

-- Correct spelling and grammar (see our annoyance below, too).
+- Correct spelling and grammar (see our annoyances below, too).

 - Your keyword can only appear once every 100 words.
 Having 1-2 links per article is pretty common.

-- Only 1 space after a period, not two – we’re not using a mono-spaced font (which is the rule – also we find that people who think that two spaces after a period is correct often aren’t consistent at it anyway).
+- Only 1 space after a period, not two – we’re not using a mono-spaced font (which is the rule).

 - Article titles should have the first letter of each word capitalized except for smaller words like: and, a, an, the, for and so on.
 We may adjust your title.